Key stages covered

 Measuring accessibility produces continuous, comparable trending signals.
 It shows where requirements are being ignored, where invisible processes fail, and where poor customer experience concentrates long before customers complain (or leave).

-New framing: Accessibility cuts through layers to show us what’s really happening right now (and a few steps ahead).
+New framing: Accessibility cuts through layers to show us what’s really happening now (and in the future).

 When leaders offer sponsorship alone, accessibility stays reactive.
 When it’s treated as business intelligence, it becomes predictive.